TrippingLettuce/Shopify-Drop-Ship-Discord-Bot/README.md

 ### Tracker
-To use the tracker, add the following to  Mongo Token, Mongo DB name<br>
-This tracker will need to run 24/7 in the server.
+To use the tracker, add the following to  Mongo Token, Mongo DB name This tracker will need to run 24/7 in the server.
 It runs in a while loop with a 30s sleep inbetween, lower sleep times may make mistakes.<br>
 Run separately from bot<br>

 ### Aditional Versions
-The 0.5 version has the basics and I will accept pull request if it can be made better, I have the finished 1.0 version and currently working on the 2.0 version<br>
+The 0.5 version has the basics and I will accept pull request if it can be made better, I have the finished 1.0 version and currently working on the 2.0 version
 I will publicly release the 1.0 when 2.0 is finished<br>